 Cool off with a relaxing float on a tube or raft down the Platte River on a hot summer day.
 This is one of the most popular recreational activities to beat the heat of summer.
 The river is shallow and clear, and while it moves along at a good pace, there are no rapids to contend with.
 You will see a multitude of different wildflowers and birds on your trip, so pay careful attention to the shoreline.

-You can either bring your own tube, raft, air mattress, etc. or you can rent them at the Riverside.
+You can either bring your own tube, raft, air mattress, etc. or you can rent them from local outfitters.
 If you need to rent during the height of the summer season, you will want to plan ahead and get reservations.

 Float a one hour loop from the Platte River Picnic area or Riverside livery to just above Loon Lake and then carry your tube for a 10 minute walk back to your car.